 - Click the icon to the right of “+” to open a new tab in Salesforce (specifically on the record you’re currently viewing in the side panel)

 - See Salesforce notifications via the bell icon

 - The side panel will auto display People records (Leads, Person Accounts, Contacts) matching the email addresses in the email you clicked on

-- Side panel can also be used to relate Events in Google Calendar
+- The side panel can also be used to relate events in Google Calendar

 Post-Server Synchronization Functionality

 The central purpose of server sync is auto-synchronization of Contacts/Events in both Gmail and Salesforce.
 Once the synchronization is configured you can set filters/conditions for which Contacts/Events auto-sync, conflict behavior (which edit wins when the record is being edited in two different places at the same time), and sync direction.
 Server synchronization is what makes Lightning for Gmail viable as a substitute for paid email integration apps like Ebsta/Cirrus, without it you can really only access Salesforce from Gmail, which is great but not technically a substitute for the core functionality provided by paid apps.

 - Gmail-to-Salesforce, Salesforce-to-Gmail or Bi-Directional Sync of Contacts/Events